OSGP/Documentation/Architecture/Functionallayersoverview.md

 ### Functional Reference

-This model partitions the system in 7 functional clusters (vertically) which are shown on the system layers (horizontally).
+This model partitions the system in seven functional clusters (vertically) which are shown on the system layers (horizontally).
 The circled numbers refer to image 1.

 _Image, functional reference architecture_
 ![alt text](./functional-reference-architecture.png "Functional Reference Architecture")